erlaplante/VsoEmail/README.md

-Example script for using the VSO (Azure DevOps/TFS) REST API for queries and custom formatting to an Outlook message.
+PowerShell template to use the VSO (Azure DevOps/TFS) REST API for queries and custom formatting to an Outlook message.

 Key Benefits: